Sustainability and responsibility in the supply chain

 The supply chain at Audi is subject to constant change and is also highly complex because of the large number of processing steps and materials involved.
-We interact with more than 14,000 direct suppliers from more than 60 countries.
+The company interacts with more than 12,400 direct suppliers from more than 60 countries.
 That adds up to a large responsibility, but at the same time it offers enormous potential to operate sustainably at critical positions.
-We take this duty seriously and work exclusively with partners who share our values.
-It is our conviction that our suppliers play a key role in our success when it comes to sustainability.
+Audi takes this duty seriously and works exclusively with partners that share the car manufacturer’s values.

 Suppliers